Patternslib/Patterns/demo/check-list/documentation.md

 disabled.
 And if no checkboxes are checked the dselect-all button will be disabled.

-## Javascript API
+## JavaScript API

-The javascript API is entirely optional since patterns already autmoatically enables the switching behaviour for all elements with a `data-pat-checklist` attribute.
+The JavaScript API is entirely optional since patterns already automatically enables the switching behaviour for all elements with a `data-pat-checklist` attribute.